Cataract with Premium options - High Tech Intraocular Lenses

 Because of the additional practical but not essential benefits of these IOLs, they are considered a cosmetic enhancement and not a medical necessity.

-Medicare and most health care plans will cover the cost of the standard implant, so the patient is only responsible for the difference.
+Medicare and most health care plans will cover the cost of the standard implant, which is applied to the cost of the premium IOL, so the patient is only responsible for the difference.
 Although there is an additional cost to these unique implants, the benefits are a permanent investment in vision.
 One gets the opportunity for this type of correction only once in a lifetime!